Collin Creek Mall

-Collin Creek Mall was a regional shopping mall in Plano, Texas.
-The two-level, 1.1 e6sqft structure was built in 1981 and was located on the western side of North Central Expressway (US 75) near President George Bush Turnpike.
+Collin Creek Mall was a regional mall in Plano, Texas.
+The two-level, 1.1 e6sqft structure was developed in July 1981 and was located on the western side of North Central Expressway (US 75) near President George Bush Turnpike.
 The mall's name was a combination of Collin County and Spring Creek, the latter of which it was built on top of.

 In 2019, following years of decline, competition from newer malls, and several ownership changes, the mall was closed for redevelopment.
 The structure has since been partially demolished, with the former atrium and wings set to be used as part of a $1 billion mixed-use development.

 History

-Collin Creek Mall was built by Federated Stores Realty, the real-estate arm of department store chain Federated Department Stores, as a regional mall that would serve Collin County communities along North Central Expressway.
-Construction included the installation of three 2400 ft culverts that carried Spring Creek under the structure.
-The mall opened on July 29, 1981.
+1977–1981: Development and opening

+Initially a rural area on the fringe of Dallas, Collin County experienced heavy growth starting in the late 1970s.
+The City of Plano was especially impacted due to its location along the North Central Expressway (US 75) and relative proximity to Dallas, growing from 18,000 people to 72,000 by the end of the decade.
+In 1977, seeking to take advantage of the influx, department store conglomerate Federated Department Stores (now Macy's, Inc.) announced plans to construct a new mall in Plano through its real-estate arm, Federated Stores Realty.
+The mall was intended to serve Collin County shoppers along US 75, with advertisements listing its trade area stretching as far north as Van Alstyne.

-At opening, the mall's center court included a 300 ft indoor creek with a waterfall, fountains, and shrubbery.
+The company hired the Baltimore, Maryland-based architectural firm RTKL Associates to design the mall.
+The design utilized a "greenhouse"-style architecture, similar to previous RTKL project Paramus Park.
+The mall's center court included a 300 ft indoor creek with a waterfall, fountains, and shrubbery.
 Surrounding the creek was The Village Walk, an 18000 sqft section of smaller, locally owned shops, as well as The Patio, a food court.
-The center court was remodeled in 1992, which removed the Village Walk, replaced the creek with a smaller fountain, and renamed the food court to The Terrace.
+The project also included three 2400 ft culverts that carried Spring Creek under the structure.